The Stourbridge Line: Erie Railroad era

-Lackawaxen & Stourbridge
+Lackawaxen and Stourbridge

-Proposals for short line operation were solicited from the Delaware Otsego Corporation, Rail Service Associates (operators of the Bath & Hammondsport Railroad) and TransAction Associates.
-Rail Service Associates (RSA) formed the Delaware, Lackawaxen & Western Railroad to take over the branch, and began its feasibility study.
+Proposals for short line operation were solicited from the Delaware Otsego Corporation (DO), Rail Service Associates (operators of the Bath and Hammondsport Railroad) and TransAction Associates.
+Rail Service Associates (RSA) formed the Delaware, Lackawaxen and Western Railroad to take over operations of the branch, and they began their feasibility study.
 Early negotiations for subsidy came with the requirement that former union employees be made an offer for work at their current salary and benefit levels.
 Discussions with Conrail over rate divisions did not end favorably.
-In March, 1976, with less than a month to go before the start up of Conrail, RSA pulled out of its proposal.
+In March 1976, with less than a month to go before the start up of Conrail, RSA revoked their proposal.

-An inquiry was made with Delaware Otsego (DO) to see if it was still interested in operating the line.
-Building off its recent success with the launch of the Central New York Railroad and the revival of the Fonda, Johnstown and Gloversville Railroad (FJ&G), DO was confident the Honesdale Branch would be profitable.
-With two weeks until the deadline, DO formed the Lackawaxen & Stourbridge Railroad (LASB).
-A spare locomotive from the FJ&G was shipped down to Lackawaxen in anticipation of the start-up.
-The ownership of the tracks was still in question, so an emergency order was handed down by the ICC directing LASB to operate the branch after March 30, 1976.
+An inquiry was made with Delaware Otsego to see if they were still interested in operating the line.
+Building off their success with the launch of the Central New York Railroad (CNYK), and the revival of the Cooperstown and Charlotte Valley Railroad (C&CV) and the Fonda, Johnstown and Gloversville Railroad (FJ&G), DO owner Walter Rich was confident that the Honesdale Branch would be profitable.
+Within two weeks before the deadline, DO formed the Lackawaxen and Stourbridge Railroad (LASB).
+In anticipation of the start-up, an FJ&G ALCO S-2 locomotive was transferred to Lackawaxen, and an Ex-Reading ALCO RS-3 was purchased from an equipment dealer.

-The first LASB train departed from Lackawaxen on April 1, 1976.
+The ownership of the tracks was still in question, so an emergency order was delivered by the Interstate Commerce Commission (ICC) to direct the LASB to operate the branch after March 30, 1976.
+The first LASB train departed from Lackawaxen on April 1.
 The railroad's first blow was the loss of the local Agway mill in Honesdale.
 The railroad was purchased from the estate of EL by the Lackawaxen-Honesdale Shippers Association (LHSA) in 1977, with operation contracted to DO.
-In 1979, the Wayne County Chamber of Commerce launched seasonal passenger excursions.
+In 1979, the Wayne County Chamber of Commerce launched seasonal passenger excursion service on the LASB, and DO briefly utilized some Auto-Train dome cars for the excursion trains.
+From 1980 to 1982, DO used federal funding to upgrade the LASB's trackage to class II standards, which allowed trains to travel on the line at 25 mph.

-After DO
+Post-Delaware Otsego

-In June, 1989, DO ended operations on LASB.
-The Stourbridge Railroad assumed operations through contract to Robey Railroads, operators of the North Shore Railroad.
+On June 30, 1989, DO ended operations on LASB, and the Stourbridge Railroad assumed operations through contract to Robey Railroads, the operators of the North Shore Railroad.
 Seasonal passenger excursions continued to run, sponsored by Wayne County.
-Ownership of the line was conveyed from PennDOT to L&S on January 31, 2003.
+On January 31, 2003, ownership of the line was conveyed from PennDOT to L&S.

-Service was suspended in 2005, when a bridge spanning the Wallenpaupack Creek was destroyed after Pennsylvania Power & Light made emergency water releases from the Lake Wallenpaupack Dam following heavy rains in April, 2005; heavy rainfalls in June, 2006 further damaged the weakened structure.
+Service was suspended in 2005, when a bridge spanning the Wallenpaupack Creek was destroyed after Pennsylvania Power and Light made emergency water releases from the Lake Wallenpaupack Dam following heavy rains in April, 2005; heavy rainfalls in June 2006 further damaged the weakened structure.
 L&S acquired control of the Stourbridge from Robey in July, 2006.